Nathan Healy

 Leasing Solar Panels

-For Naples residents who want to go solar without the large upfront investment, Palmetto offers solar leasing through our LightReach program.
-Naples is served by Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC), both of which allow lease options for solar installations.
+In Naples, FL, Palmetto offers solar leasing through our LightReach program.
+Most utility providers in the area, including Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC), support lease agreements, making solar accessible without large upfront costs.

 Go solar without the investment